Saturday, August 15, 2020

 Lord Jesus, I pray for your family, the Jews.
 Preserve them from the prejudice and persecution of the church, the mosque and the secular governments of the world.
 Forgive humanity our sins against your people in the past.
 Enable the church to honor them today by advocating for them, to stand by and with them, and to fight fiercely against all forms of sin against them.
 Help me as a person of faith in Christ to give thanks that Israel taught us to look for and to expect a messiah.
 Help me, in every aspect of my life, to be faithful to your love, not only believing in you as the Messiah, but also following you as my Lord and Savior.
 Amen.

 If we step back, we can see that Paul is wrestling with his version of the saving plan of God.
 We might even call it a philosophy of history from the perspective of the significance of the coming of Christ.
 The issue is that the Jewish people have received the promises and calling of God.
 How can Paul now say that Gentiles can now claim such promises and calling?
 He will respond by sketching out the historical dealings of God with humanity.
 If we go back to the argument in Romans 1-8, Paul says that Christ is the “end of the Law.”
 He is saying that the Law had its place in the saving plan of God for humanity, but that Christ has now fulfilled that purpose.
 The saving plan of God continues in calling people to faith in Christ rather than obedience to the Law.
 Yet, this occurs in a way that fulfills the purpose of the Law.
 In Romans 9-11, Paul is working on the role of Israel in the formation of the people of God.
 The political organization of Israel, whether as a tribal federation or as sacral kingship, was the form the covenant people of God took as the focus of the saving plan of God for humanity.
 Yet, the prophetic notion of the remnant within Israel (I Kings 19:10-14, Deuteronomy 29:4, Isaiah 29:10, Psalm 69:22-23) is a reminder that Israel has always contained the faithful and the faithless.
 The same is true today.
 Paul and the disciples are prominent examples of a remnant from the Jewish faith that has embraced Christ as fulfilling the saving purpose of God.
 However, this means the historical form of the people of God needs to shift from the political organization of the nation of Israel to the formation of the church as the Body of Christ.
 Bringing people into this community is now the center of the formation of the people of God who are to be a light to the nations.
 The church fulfills the saving purpose of God in such a way that it does not replace Israel but fulfills the purpose of Israel in the world as the people of God.
 This means the church must always humbly acknowledge its indebtedness to Israel and therefore its Jewish roots.
 The rejection of the gospel by the Jewish people means that the people of God presently divide along the lines of Judaism and Christianity.
 Even though Israel has rejected the saving purpose of God in Christ, God has not rejected Israel.
 For God to do so would mean that Christians, newly incorporated into Israel and the people of God, should have some anxiety about whether God will abandon them for some new people!
 Thus, God remains faithful to the people of the old covenant.
 Sadly, the history of the church is that it has claimed as an exclusive quality the election of God only for itself.[1]
 In the process, the church needs to admit its complicity in the spread of anti-Semitism.
 However, the way people of God will find their destiny is to find their unity in Christ.
 The faith and hope of the church includes the preservation and redemption of Israel.
 The hope of Israel in this world is the intimate concern the church has for it.[2]
 It ought to pain us that when Jews see the cross or think of the church, they do so with fear.
 The church needs to admit that while it must have a respectful relation with all religions, it must have a special relationship with Judaism.
 We will never understand truly Jesus or the early church if we reject the Jewishness of its origin.
 In the process, the faithfulness of the love of God to Israel will become visible to all.
 Thus, the providence of God is such that God incorporates the faithlessness and stubbornness of Israel into the saving plan of God for humanity.
-God is in fact at work in all things, even in the Jewish people largely rejecting the gospel, for the good of those who love God.
+God is in fact at work in all things, even in most of the Jewish people rejecting the gospel, for the good of those who love God.
 God has considered human sin in the saving plan for the redemption of humanity.[3]
 Since the way God created resulted in the formation of independent creatures, human sin became the cost.[4]
 Such a view of saving history ought at least to raise the issue of whether Judaism and the church are the remnant God has for a people from within the human race that God intends to save in the end.
 Such a philosophy keeps in tension the purpose (choice, election, predestination) of God and respect for the freedom and dignity of those whom God created.
-The action of God is prior to all human action, since God is the source of our being.
+The action of God is prior to all human action since God is the source of our being.
 If God is to exercise providential care for humanity and its destiny, then obviously, God is at work in all things, bringing good out of evil, and moving humanity toward its destiny in Christ.
 Another way to say this is that God is present everywhere at the same time.
 Yet, God is at work in all things in a way that shows respect for the freedom and dignity of those whom God has created.
 God chooses to respect the freedom and dignity of those whom God has made within the limits determined by God so that the saving purpose of God for humanity will reach its divinely appointed end.
 We know that end because of Christ, in whom God is acting to reconcile and redeem humanity.

 The election of the one man, Jesus of Nazareth, demonstrates God as merciful in judgment.
 The purpose of God for humanity is a gracious end that already has a gracious beginning.
 Paul has shown us that one aspect of the Incarnation is that God takes the place of humanity in bearing the bitterness of the natural human end.
 Christ died for us.
-God has interrupting the natural act-consequence of divine judgment.
+God has interrupted the natural act-consequence of divine judgment.
 God has shown humanity supreme favor by doing so.
 Israel as the chosen, elect human community was the environment out of which Jesus of Nazareth arose and through which the saving purpose of God is revealed to humanity.
 The honor of God dwells in this historical community.
 The people of God exist in two historical forms, one that is passing in Israel and one that is coming in the church.
 In a sense, Israel represents the passing of the old humanity so that the new humanity can come.
 Those who resist God are passing away.
 The church needs this contribution of Israel.
 One cannot hear the witness of the church to the past event of Jesus of Nazareth or to the living future promised in Christ to humanity without the background and undertone of the Jewish people, which spiritually nourished Jesus yet also, surprisingly, crucified him.
 The election of Israel shows discloses that God elects a community for fellowship with God through grace and for fellowship with humanity.
-As Paul has shown, God chooses to have fellowship with the frailty of the flesh, those who suffer and die, in order to clothe humanity with glory.
+As Paul has shown, God chooses to have fellowship with the frailty of the flesh, those who suffer and die, to clothe humanity with glory.
 Israel reveals the depth of human need as well as the depths God will go for the sake of establishing the covenant with humanity.
 In a sense, the promise of the election of a historical community is now through Israel and the church.
 Israel is the smitten servant of God prophesied in Isaiah.
 Yet, the purposes of God do not depend upon that historical community to be the faithful servant who suffers.
 Israel depends upon the attitude of God toward it.
 We could imagine a different scenario for Israel.
 Suppose Israel had fulfilled its election as the people of God by responding positively to the proclamation of Jesus.
 In that case, it would witness to the passing of the old humanity as taken up in the confession of the whole community of God of the coming rule of God.
 It would supplement and harmonize with the witness of the hope and promise founded in the resurrection of Jesus.
 As the promised Messiah of Israel, Israel would already become new as God translates Israel from death to life.
 In its refusal to accept that the old is passing away and the new is coming, it shows the depth of the human need for grace.
 It refuses to see that Christ died for the sins of the Jewish people as well as for the Gentile.
 Israel keeps looking backward when it needs to look forward.
 Old things have passed away and the new has already come.
 Divine mercy is the lens through which we need to see Jewish unbelief.
 It might have served the purpose of God by responding with faith, but it also serves the divine purpose by its resistance.
 Israel has united with much of humanity in its resistance to the gospel.
 It disrupts the historical community of the people of God by doing so.
 The church form of the people of God shows God has elected humanity, not just a nation, for fellowship with God.
 God elects them for salvation.
 In that sense, life surrounds death and the rule of God through Christ surrounds hell.
 We learn all this through the event of revelation in Jesus of Nazareth.
 We cannot penetrate behind it or ignore it.
 The task of the church is to witness to its truth.
 In the presence of death, the church witnesses to life.
 In the presence of the old humanity, the church witnesses to the coming of the new humanity.
 The church that witnesses to the gospel in this way discloses the direction and purpose of Israel.
 Israel shares this mission.
 The church confirms the election of Israel by its witness to the event of revelation of God in Jesus of Nazareth.
 The church discloses the meaning of the history of Israel.
 The church is no more than Israel fulfilling its fulfilling its purpose in living by nothing else but the grace of God.
 The church confesses its unity with the Jewish people and with the rest of humanity in its witness to the hope of humanity in Christ.

 We can see the record in the Old Testament that God continually held out a gracious hand to a disobedient people of God.
 We see the same in the New Testament.
 God does not abandon the attempt to address Israel.
 Thus, the crucifixion of Jesus does not allow Christians to treat Jews as accursed by God.
 The crucifixion is no basis for anti-Semitism.
 The Jewish origin of the church is relevant to how the church treats the Jewish people.
 Even the original resistance to Jesus (crucifixion) and to the message of Paul by the Jewish people has meant the good news brought to all people.
 Such is the providential care of God for humanity that God can take what human beings intend for evil and turn it into good.
 The hardened heart of the Jewish people became an integral part of the salvation-history that leads to gentiles hearing and responding to the gospel.
 The growth of the church among the gentiles has the partial intent of showing to the Jewish people what God intended for the mission of Israel.
 Yet, even in its resistance to this insight, Israel remains the possession of God.
 [5]